robegamesios/ADA-Electron/README.md

 # ADA-Electron
   Overview
   Local real‑time voice assistant with camera, chat widget, and a document reader (EPUB/PDF/TXT/DOCX).
-Uses local STT/TTS (Moonshine + Kokoro) and OpenAI for LLM.
+Uses local STT/TTS (Moonshine + Kokoro) and OpenAI or Gemini for LLM.
 Embeddings/ChromaDB have been removed; the library uses a fast keyword search by default.

   Highlights